scala/scala3/scaladoc/README.md

-# scaladoc
+# Scaladoc

-scaladoc (name subject to change) is the documentation tool for [Dotty](https://github.com/lampepfl/dotty), which is scheduled to become Scala 3.
-It uses the TastyInspector to access definitions, which is an officially supported way to access Dotty's perspective of a codebase.
+Scaladoc  is the documentation tool for
+[Scala 3](https://github.com/lampepfl/dotty), which is scheduled to become Scala 3.
+It uses the TastyInspector to access definitions, which is an officially supported way to access Scala 3's perspective of a codebase.

 We're aiming to support all the features Scaladoc did, plus new and exciting ones such as: